 It furnishes communication between other hardware components, including RAM (Random Access Memory), CPU (Central Processing Unit), HDD (Hard Disk Drive), GPU (Graphics Processing Unit), etc via circuits that are thinner than a hair.
 The motherboard also acts as a mediator between these hardware components and the power supply (PSU) in order to supply the electrical energy they need.

 What is the use of Motherboard?

 The electrical part of a computer that connects the system components is the motherboard.
-The computer consists of components such as CPU, RAM, hard drive, graphics card, sound card, and drivers.
+The computer consists of components such as CPU, RAM, output devices, hard drive, graphics card, sound card, input devices, and drivers.
 These parts require a board to connect to the other parts in a proper way.
 The mainboard is that part that connects these parts with each other.
 As a result, the main job of the motherboard is to set up a connection between all the hardware components of the system.

 Components Of Motherboard